jwcarr/bibfish/README.md

 Installation
 ------------

-`bibfish` can be installed using pip:
+`bibfish` is written in Python and can be installed using pip:

 ```shell
 pip install bibfish